Estimated reading time: 6 minutes

 Losing Weight is the #1 Battle for Lots of Us

 Okay, here’s my dieting story.
-Like many others, the pandemic and resulting curtailment of activities have resulted in an unsightly protective layer around my middle.
+Like many others, the stressful pandemic resulted in an unsightly protective layer around my middle.
 Not only that, I’ve been indulging in the good Southern cooking for the 3 years I’ve been in North Carolina.

 The truth is, I’ve been fat and I’ve been skinny.
 Skinny’s better for me, and not only for appearance sake.
 Obviously, I want to continue doing healthy activities.
 Carrying around a lot of extra weight is slowing me down.
 That doesn’t work for me.
 Besides, as someone who lost 60 lbs and kept it off for 6 years, I’m fearful of gaining it all back.
 I’ve told myself over and over again, this putting on the pounds has to stop.
 Alas, to no avail.